South Park controversies: "Closetgate"

 "Trapped in the Closet" was scheduled to rebroadcast on March 15, 2006, on Comedy Central, but the broadcast was canceled without prior notice and was replaced with a repeat of the season two (1998) episode "Chef's Chocolate Salty Balls".
 The controversy that soon followed was dubbed "Closetgate" by the Los Angeles Times.
 Representatives of Comedy Central insist that the episode was changed as a tribute to Hayes following his departure.
 Comedy Central's parent company, Viacom, also owns Paramount Pictures, which was set to distribute the then-upcoming film Mission: Impossible III, which stars Cruise.
 Several media outlets alleged that Cruise threatened to boycott the publicity tour for the film unless Viacom canceled the episode's rebroadcast.
 Comedy Central, as well as Cruise's representative and publicist, immediately denied the allegations.
-Cruise himself later said that he would not "dignify" the rumors by personally addressing whether or not they were true.
+Cruise himself later said that he would not "dignify" the rumors by personally addressing whether they were true.

 In response to the episode being pulled, Parker and Stone issued the following statement, with several mocking references to Scientology:

 Mission: Impossible III was released on May 5, 2006, while "Trapped in the Closet" was rebroadcast without controversy on July 19, 2006.
 Stone stated that he and Parker would have threatened to end their relationship with Comedy Central had the network finally refused to rebroadcast the episode.
 The episode was nominated for an Emmy, and is included on South Park's 10th Anniversary DVD, called South Park – The Hits, Volume 1, and is the favorite episode of April Stewart, one of the show's voice actors.

 Mormonism

 Cameron Adams of the Herald Sun highlighted the episode "All About Mormons" among "Top Choice" picks in television.
 Chris Quinn of the San Antonio Express-News placed the episode at number 7 on his list of: "Top 10 Most Offensive South Park Episodes and Therefore, Maybe The Best, List".
 The episode was used as an exhibit in discussing Mormonism in popular culture, by Utah Valley State College religious studies professor Dennis Potter, in a presentation titled: "The Americanization of Mormonism Reflected in Pop Culture".
-The LDS Church called the episode a gross portrayal of Church history, but contended that "it inflicted no perceptible or lasting damage to [the] church", and that such portrayals are distractions.
+The Church of Jesus Christ of Latter-day Saints (LDS Church) called the episode a gross portrayal of church history, but contended that "it inflicted no perceptible or lasting damage to [the] church", and that such portrayals are distractions.